Durable Water Repellent (DWR) and Paddlesports Dry Wear

 What’s the Environmental Impact Of DWR?

 NRS approaches product design around three design pillars: performance, longevity and sustainability.
-Currently available PFC-free waterproofing options do not meet our requirements for performance and longevity and would lead to an inferior product that will not last (and thus would be unsustainable in another way).
-We are working with our partners and suppliers to seek a viable PFC-free waterproofing solution.
-Until better technology emerges, we are joining other quality manufactures in a temporary measure, which is the best option we have available today.
-We have discontinued use of C8 fluorocarbon-based DWR in favor of a shorter-chain C6 fluorocarbon-based treatment.
-The harmful bi-products of the C6 compound break down more quickly and cause less harm to humans and the environment over time.
+The PFAS-free waterproofing options that are currently available do not meet our requirements for performance and longevity and would lead to an inferior product that will not last (and thus would be unsustainable in another way).
+We are working with our partners and suppliers to seek a viable PFAS-free waterproofing solution.
+Until a solution is found, we will utilize the best available options.

 Why Apply DWR to Fabrics?